brunohadlich/brunohadlich.github.io/_posts/2019-3-12-Build-Linux-Kernel.md

 git checkout tags/v5.0

-Copy your own Kernel Configuration file to guarantee your kernel will come with the drivers your computer uses.
+Copy your own Kernel Configuration file to ensure your new kernel will keep the drivers your computer already uses.

-cp /boot/config-`uname -r`* .config
+sudo cp /boot/config-`uname -r`* .config

-Run menuconfig but do not change anything unless you know what is doing, save it and exit.
+Run menuconfig, do not change anything unless you know what you are doing, save it and exit.

 make menuconfig